format_list_bulleted Topic Overview

 Additional approvals are required from the Department Property Administrator (DPA) and the Property Management Office (PMO).
 More information on Capital Equipment and the role of the PMO is provided by the Office of the Dean of Research.

 Capital equipment must be received in order for the vendor to be paid and it must be tracked in Sunflower to ensure control over the asset.
-See Manage Capital Equipment for more information.
+See Purchase and Manage Capital Equipment for more information.

 Equipment Fabrications